jomaint/virtusize-profile/README.md

 ## Design Considerations
 When approaching this project, I have set out with the following objectives and goals:
 - Seamless experience - No transition between screens, when user wants to complete an action.
 E.g. Changing password
-- Aim to make UI easy & intuitive.
+- Aim to make UI intuitive to understand.
 Shouldn't reinvent the wheel (redesign everything), since users will prefer a familar interface.
 Using white space to declutter the UI, making it easier for users to focus on task/objective
+- Maintainable - Easy for other developers to understand and maintain

 ## Instructions
 ### Installation